Renad126/Data-Science/README.md

 - Cluster 3 is the biggest one with 32.5%

 3. How is gender distributed across each cluster?
-- Distribution of gender to recognize different distributions
+- Analyzing the distribution of genders within each cluster helps in understanding demographic variations and behavioral trends among different customer segments.

 ## Licensing, Authors, and Acknowledgements